Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Standard USB-Type B variants (clockwise from the bottom): USB-C, Type-B, Mini-B, Micro-B, Type-B SuperSpeed, Micro-B SuperSpeed.

-This type is the other end of the cable that goes into a device and is where things get very complicated.
+This type is the other end of the cable that goes into a device, such as mp3 players or legacy smartphones, and is where things get very complicated.

-Each variant of Type-B connectors requires a corresponding port of its own.
-Physically, one variant's connector won't fit into another's port.
-As a result, each port type requires a distinctive cable.
+Each variant of Type-B connectors requires a corresponding port.
+Physically, one variant’s connector won’t fit into another’s port, so each port type requires a distinctive cable.

 So, for example, if you have an iPhone and another non-Apple device, you’ll have to carry at least two cables.